harvard-nrg/mrverify-rt/README.md

 ```

 ### std
-You can check whether or not the standard deviation of every frame is less than
+You can use the `std` plutin to check whether or not the standard deviation of every
-a particular value using the `std` plugin.
-This is useful for identifying especially
+image in a scan is less than a particular value.
+This is a useful plugin to run on
-noisy receive coils
+an uncombined localizer to identify noisy receive coils

 ```yaml
 - selector: